EyeSeeTea/ESTools/DHIS2/jetty_runner/README.md

 We need a `jetty-runner` JAR from the MVN repository.
 The last known working JAR is [jetty-runner-9.4.9.v20180320.jar](https://repo1.maven.org/maven2/org/eclipse/jetty/jetty-runner/9.4.9.v20180320/jetty-runner-9.4.9.v20180320.jar).

-Postgres: Use your local postgresql install or [mdillon/postgis:10](https://hub.docker.com/r/mdillon/postgis)
+Postgres: Use your local postgresql 10.x install or [mdillon/postgis:10](https://hub.docker.com/r/mdillon/postgis) with `docker run -p 5433:5432 ...` to expose the port to the host.

 Now create a configuration file `dhis.conf` in the same directory you have the WAR.
 An example (replace `sierra-leone` by your DB name):